cayasso/mongo-oplog/UPGRADE.md

 });
 ```

-Filters also support the `ignore` flag, to pause and resume filter events.
+Filters also support the `ignore` flag to pause and resume filter events.

 ```js
 filter.ignore = true; // to pause
 filter.ignore = false; // to resume
 ```